elkingarcia11/embarque-tenares-vue-quasar/README.md

 # Embarque Tenares (Front-Facing Website)

-A mobile and desktop-friendly website for clients to track packages and find the latest prices, frequently asked questions, business policies, and location information using VueJS / Quasar Framework.
+A mobile and desktop-friendly website built using VueJs / Quasar Framework for clients to track packages and find the latest prices, frequently asked questions, business policies, and location information.

 ## Table of Contents